dawid-dahl-umain/aaid-collaboration/docs/aaid-collaboration.md

 ## ⚡ Creating Workflow Commands (Optional)

 Reusable prompt commands (like `/red-&-stop`) are optional tools that speed up workflows and help steer AI back on track when it forgets rules.
-They're useful for repetitive prompts, phase transitions, and context gathering.
+They're useful for repetitive prompts, phase transitions, and context gathering, and many other cases.

 **Stage commands** guide exploration; **Phase commands** enforce discipline and review checkpoints.
 Commands reference the rules file as single source of truth.